Paycheck Protection Program Resumed for Both 1st & 2nd Draw Loans

 To promote access for smaller lenders and their customers, SBA will initially only accept Second Draw PPP Loan applications from participating community financial institutions (CFIs), which include Community Development Financial Institutions (CDFIs), Minority Depository Institutions (MDIs), Certified Development Companies (CDCs), and Microloan Intermediaries.
 Paycheck Protection Program lending will reopen to all participating lenders shortly thereafter.
 At least $25 billion is being set aside for Second Draw PPP Loans to eligible borrowers with a maximum of 10 employees or for loans of $250,000 or less to eligible borrowers in low or moderate-income neighborhoods.

-To learn more about this program and other Coronavirus relief options available through the SBA, follow this link to visit SBA.gov.
+To learn more about this program and other Coronavirus relief options available through the SBA visit this link: COVID-19 Resources for Small Businesses

 The Treasury Department and the Internal Revenue Service issued guidance today allowing deductions for the payments of eligible expenses when such payments would result (or be expected to result) in the forgiveness of a loan (covered loan) under the Paycheck Protection Program (PPP).

 Today’s guidance, Revenue Ruling 2021-02, reflects changes to the law contained in the COVID-related Tax Relief Act of 2020, enacted as part of the Consolidated Appropriations Act, 2021 (Act), Public Law 116-260, which was signed into law on Dec.
 27, 2020.